The arts at trinity

-The Trinity community has long valued the visual arts and over the years, many professional and aspiring artists have called this church their spiritual home
+The Trinity community has long valued the visual arts and over the years, many professional and aspiring artists have called this church their spiritual home.

-Sanctuary Installations are created every year or so.
+Sanctuary Installations Installations are created every year or so.
 Some involve the entire congregation, such as an origami crane mobile, a version of which can be seen hanging from the north wall of the chapel.
 Photos of all of these installations can be found in the rear hallway between the north and south parish halls.

-The Memorial Gallery is located in the back hallway as you leave the sanctuary through the north door.
+The Memorial Gallery This gallery is located in the back hallway as you leave the sanctuary through the north door.
 This space is dedicated to those artists who have called Trinity home over the years, and is used to highlight the talents of those currently worshiping in the Trinity community.

-The Parish Gallery is located in the North Parish Hall.
+The Parish Gallery This gallery is located in the North Parish Hall.
 This space is used for four or five curated exhibits each year featuring local artists.
 Current information about those exhibits can be found on the Parish Gallery Facebook page and dedicated website, links to which can be found at the left.